THE FREIDIN FAMILY OF ZELVA

 A high-water mark of the organization came in 1957, on the occasion of the fiftieth anniversary of its founding.
 Below are facsimiles of the program put together for the banquet that was held at the Hotel Diplomat in New York City on November 10, 1957:

 Of special interest to the Freidin Family, are the several members of our family who took leading roles in this organization over the half century.
 We have already noted that Isidore Freed was a past President.
 So was Samuel J. Dinnes, husband of Ida Freidin Dinnes, called Chaya Laskeh's by her contemporaries, using a common Yiddish vernacular to associate her with her mother, Laskeh Helig Freidin.
 She was a sister to Charles Freed, who, as can be seen, served as the Hospitaler.
 In addition, Morris Freed, younger brother of Isidore was variously a Hospitaler, and at this occasion a Trustee.
+Of special note is the role played by Abraham Nosatsky, who served as both Secretary and Treasurer of this organization for well over a half century.
+Indeed, when he passed away, this role was taken over by his daughter, Ruth B. Roth, who administered the affairs of the organization from her retirement home in Florida for many years.
+With time, the leadership of the Association has changed hands, and the present officers are:

 Link to 40th Anniversary photographs